theochem/chemtools/doc/usr_doc_installation.rst

 ~~~~~
 For ``Linux`` and ``MacOS`` users, you can download
 `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ to manage the
 dependencies.
-Either version (2.7 or 3.7) will be fine.
+Either version (2.7 or 3.7) will work.

 To activate conda base in system: